Common fertility myths: explained

 - Manage your stress levels

-At CARE, the team are here to help, support and guide you at every stage of your fertility journey.
-We strongly believe that family is for everyone, to find out more, please call our new patient enquiry team on 0800 564 2270.
+Our teams are here to help, support and guide you at every stage of your fertility journey.
+We believe that family is for everyone and we will do everything we can to help you.
+To find out more, and get answers to your questions, you can call our new patient enquiry team on 0800 564 2270.
+They have lots of knowledge and experience and they'll be happy to help you.